A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Complexity of Provability

-\begin{proof} We proceed by polynomial time reduction from \pitwocnfsat{} (cf.\ \Cref{sec:complexity-prelim}).
+\begin{lem} It is $\pitwop$-hard to decide whether \emph{every} switching of a paired RB-digraph contains \emph{at least one} \ae-cycle. \end{lem} \begin{proof} We proceed by polynomial time reduction from \pitwocnfsat{} (cf.\ \Cref{sec:complexity-prelim}).
 Consider an instance of this problem whose universal variables are $x_1,\ldots,x_m$ (we will not need to directly manipulate the CNF or the existential variables).
 We reuse the constructions $\graph{G}_\rmcl$ and $\graph{G}_\rmvar$ of Lemmas~\ref{lem:gcl} and~\ref{lem:gvar}, applying them to the CNF part of the input.
 Strictly speaking, the digraph $\graph{G}_\rmvar$ depends on the order of variables, and here we shall consider for convenience that the universal variables come before the existential ones, with the $i$-th variable being $x_i$ for $i \leq m$.

 The key idea is to distinguish a set $\edgepairs$ of disjoint edge pairs in $\graph{G}_\rmvar$ (see \Cref{fig:gvar-forall} for an example).
 Let $t$ and $s$ be its distinguished source and sink vertices.
-For $i \in \{1,\ldots,m\}$, we write: \begin{itemize} \item $u_i$ (resp.\ $v_i$) for the vertex that corresponds to the first (resp.\ last) occurrence of $x_i$; \item $u^\lnot_i$ (resp.\ $v^\lnot_i$) for the vertex that corresponds to the first (resp.\ last) occurrence of $\lnot x_i$. \end{itemize} (Here \enquote{first} and \enquote{last} mean the same thing as in the construction of $\graph{G}_\rmvar$ (Lemma~\ref{lem:gvar}): they are defined with respect to an arbitrary order on the set of clauses.
+For $1 \leq i \leq m$, we write: \begin{itemize} \item $u_i$ (resp.\ $v_i$) for the vertex that corresponds to the first (resp.\ last) occurrence of $x_i$; \item $u^\lnot_i$ (resp.\ $v^\lnot_i$) for the vertex that corresponds to the first (resp.\ last) occurrence of $\lnot x_i$. \end{itemize} (Here \enquote{first} and \enquote{last} mean the same thing as in the construction of $\graph{G}_\rmvar$ (Lemma~\ref{lem:gvar}): they are defined with respect to an arbitrary order on the set of clauses.
 To build $\graph{G}_\rmvar$, each variable must occur at least once positively and once negatively; this can be assumed without loss of generality for instances of \pitwocnfsat.
 It is possible that $u_i = v_i$, but for $i \neq j$, we have $u_i \neq v_j$.)
 We take

 The reader may check that all edges that appear in $\edgepairs$ are indeed edges in $\graph{G}_\rmvar$.
 Furthermore, it follows from the definition that the pairs are disjoint and any two paired edges have the same source.
 Therefore, $(\graph{G}_\rmvar,\edgepairs)$ is a paired digraph in the sense of Definition~\ref{def:paired-digraph}.